Here’s me attempting a post that may be a surprise to some..I do not solo travel.

 And, neither am I an advocate for it.

 Aside from the many posts I have done featuring me alone in my photos, it is actually, mostly un-solo.
 I travel approximately 8-10+ holidays a year if I am lucky, but I haven’t planned/ gone on a single solo trip so far.
-I can count with 1 hand the handful of trips that I had a couple of days solo on my own:
+I can count with 1 hand the handful of trips that I had a couple of days solo on my own without any friends/ people travelling with me:

 Yes, that’s about it.
 And there are reasons why I prefer it that way.